SCDH/selene/README.md

 etc. resource **selectors**.
 Other standards may call them **pointers**.

-Selene offers commands for
+## Selene offers commands for

+### Normalizing Selectors

-- normalizing selectors: A selection of the same part of a resource may be expressed in different ways.
+A selection of the same part of a resource may be expressed in different ways.
 Normalizing selectors is important for storing them in a uniform way and key for testing equality without applying them to the resource.

+### Transforming Selectors

-- transforming selectors: Deriving different representations (**images**) from a resource (**preimage**) is a common task, e.g. transforming an XML encoded text to HTML or plain text.
+Deriving different representations (**images**) from a resource (**preimage**) is a common task, e.g. transforming an XML encoded text to HTML or plain text.
 Selene can transform selectors into the preimage to selectors into the image (**forward** transformation of selectors) and vice versa (**backward** transformation of selectors) with the same transformation that is used for deriving a representation of the resource.
 Transforming selectors is important for making standoff annotations interoperable when they were aggregated for a particular image; it is thus a corner stone of generating and processing FAIR research data.
-- converting between different selector serialization formats

-## Details

-### Normalizing Selectors

-### Transforming Selectors

 | preimage | image      | Techn.         | forward selector transformation    | backward selector transformation   |
 |:---------|------------|----------------|------------------------------------|------------------------------------|